MarcoPrieto2910/RuntimeCalculator/README.md

 The application log is still written to the configured log file.

+### Configuration Validation

+The application validates its configuration during startup before attempting to connect to the OMAX endpoint.

+The following settings are validated:

+* `MachineId` must not be empty.
+* `Omax.Host` must not be empty.
+* `Omax.Port` must be between 1 and 65535.
+* `Omax.ReconnectDelaySeconds` must be greater than 0.
+* `Storage.CsvPath` must not be empty.
+* `Storage.LogPath` must not be empty.

+If one or more configuration errors are detected, the application reports all detected errors and stops before attempting to connect to the OMAX endpoint.

 ## Running the Application

 For development and testing, the application can be run directly from the project directory: